JRam13/Site-Crawler/README.md

 -When prompted, type in URL of the site you wish to crawl.
 Include the 'http://...'

--Once crawled, it will display all external and internal links from the site root and its subroots.
+-Once crawled, it will display all external and internal links from the site root/subroots.

 //*************************************************************************************************//